 There are various bicycles, tandems and bike carts to hire on the spot.
-The biggest place to hire a bicycle is RO-NO Rent, which has outlets in both Mariehamn and Eckerö.
+The biggest place to hire a bicycle is RO-NO Rent, which has two outlets in Mariehamn.
 Many accommodation facilities and guest harbours also hire out bicycles to their clients.

 Hiring a bike cart makes a family’s cycling tour easier and more fun.
 If your children are older, you can put your luggage in it, or, if you find something fun to buy at a flea market or in an arts and crafts shop, you have somewhere to put it.

 Apart from having a cycle helmet, you don’t need much more than a bottle of water and suncream for your day’s outing.
 A cycle repair kit is usually included when you hire a bicycle.
 RO-NO carry out services for a small fee if they come out and help you on the spot.